-- (G) Adjustment reflects the write-off of unamortized deferred financing fees associated with the termination of Spectrum Brands' former term loan facility of \$6.7.
-Deferred financing fees incurred in connection with the new bank facilities at the time of the First Closing were \$43.2.
-Spectrum Brands estimates the annual amortization related to such deferred financing fees will approximate \$5.3.
-No new bank facilities will be obtained in conjunction with the Second Closing. - (H) Adjustment reflects the cancellation of Spectrum Brands' former term loan facility as of September 30, 2012.
-As of September 30, 2012, the balance of the former term loan facility was \$370.2, which included current maturities of long-term debt of \$3.9 and long-term debt of \$366.3. - (I) Adjustment reflects the borrowing under the new bank facilities that was obtained at the First Closing, consisting of the following:
+- (g) Adjustment reflects the write-off of unamortized deferred financing fees associated with the termination of Spectrum Brand's former term loan facility maturing 2016 of \$6.7.
+Deferred financing fees incurred in connection with the new bank facilities, as described in (i) below, at the time of the First Closing were \$59.3, \$16.1 of which was expensed immediately and was primarily attributable to unused financing commitment fees.
+These fees have been excluded from the unaudited pro forma condensed combined statement of operations as such amount is considered non-recurring.
+HGI estimates the annual amortization related to such deferred financing fees will approximate \$5.3.
+No new bank facilities will be obtained in conjunction with the Second Closing. - (h) Adjustment reflects the cancellation of Spectrum Brand's former term loan facility maturing 2016 as of September 30, 2012.
+As of September 30, 2012, the balance of Spectrum Brand's former term loan facility maturing 2016 was \$370.2, of which \$3.9 was current. - (i) Adjustment reflects the borrowing under the new bank facilities that was obtained at the First Closing and consists of the following:

-New Term Loan Facility \$ 800.0 Discount on New Term Loan Facility (8.0) Senior secured notes, due 2020 and 2022 1,090.0 Total outstanding of new bank facilities \$ 1,882.0
+Term Loan \$ 800.0

+6.375% and 6.625% Notes 1,090.0

+Original issue discount on Term Loan (8.0)

+Total outstanding of new debt \$1,882.0